MrFat1/ADNE-Fake-News-Classifier/README.md

 pip install -r requirements.txt
 ```

-> For transformer models, a GPU is strongly recommended.
+> For transformer and GAN models, a GPU is strongly recommended.

 ---